sporto/elm-tutorial/en/07-routing/01-navigation.md

 # Navigation

 Let's add a routing to our application.
-We will be using the [Elm Navigation package](http://package.elm-lang.org/packages/elm-lang/navigation/1.0.0/) and [Hop](https://github.com/sporto/hop) version 5.0.
+We will be using the [Elm Navigation package](http://package.elm-lang.org/packages/elm-lang/navigation/) and [UrlParser](http://package.elm-lang.org/packages/evancz/url-parser/).

 - Navigation provides the means to change the browser location and respond to changes
-- Hop provides route matchers
+- UrlParser provides route matchers

 First install the packages:

 ```
 elm package install elm-lang/navigation 1.0.0
-elm package install sporto/hop 5.0.0
+elm package install evancz/url-parser 1.0.0
 ```

 ## Routing